A couple buys an antique camera from another planet that they realize takes photos one hour into the future.

 “Let’s test it out.”
 Ixan filled the camera and took a picture of Adriyel.
 In the photograph, Adriyel was smiling, covered in bubbles.
 “I don’t see you getting covered in bubbles in the next hour.”

-The woman returned with another pie and a gift.
+The woman returned with another pie and two strips of paper.
 “If you’re interested, I got a pair of tickets to a concert tonight.
 A promoter dropped off a few earlier today for us to giveaway.”

 Adriyel enthusiastically took the tickets.
 “I love Valiance Refuges!
 I’ve always wanted to see them live.
 Thank you!”